 July 4, 2020 -- I am planning a three-week trip to Alaska.
 The days will be shorter rides and hopefully each day will be a destination all by itself.
 For example, Day 1 can be staying at Deals Gap and the Tail of the Dragon.
 Later, the Iron Pony in Columbus, Ohio.
 A nice scenic ride on the shores of Lake Erie, then the next day the north coast of Lake Superior and a stop in Thunder Bay, Ontario.
-Hopefully in September 2017 I will have a very preliminary agenda and fine tune it to be complete by July, 2019 so you can begin making your reservations.
-I am going to try to throw in lots of bed and breakfast inns along with the headquarter motel or hotel.
+Hopefully I will fine tune the schedule to be complete by July, 2019 so you can begin making your reservations.
 We can then take four days on the Alaska Highway and do lots of sightseeing.
 On to Fairbanks -- use University of Alaska dormitories as a base to explore the region.
 One thought I had was to take a van excursion to Prudhoe Bay, stay overnight, take a flight to Barrow, stay overnight, then fly back to Fairbanks.
 Going South to Anchorage, stop at Denali National Park.
 Apparently they limit the number of visitors that can go in ... that's why I need to make reservations a year in advance so we need everyone who wants to go jump on board.
 Going South to Anchorage, there are lots of places to visit ..
 Homer Spit, Sitska, Valdez, the farther west highway in North America, etc. After this, you are on your own to stay longer, take your bucket list route home, take the ferry to Washington, etc.

 Want an adventure and put exciting years back in your life?
 Shoot me an email to DrASL@aol.com with your name, address, and a brief bio.

 Due to past experience causing other bikers discomfort and inconvenience, please do not join us if: